MistQue/Adversarial-Autoencoder/README.md

 # Variational Autoencoder
-Implement [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114.pdf), you can see more detial in the paper
+Implement [Adversarial Autoencoder](https://arxiv.org/pdf/1511.05644.pdf), you can see more detial in the paper
 ## Setting
 - Tensorflow 0.11
 - MNIST Dataset